srest2021/atclean/README.md

     `./download_atlas_lc.py 2019vxm -o --coords 10:41:02.190,-27:05:00.42 --discdate 58985.264`

-- As well as its control light curves by adding -c:
+    As well as its control light curves by adding -c:

     `./download_atlas_lc.py 2019vxm -o -c --coords 10:41:02.190,-27:05:00.42 --discdate 58985.264`

+    To use the TNS API or `sninfo.txt`, simply omit the `--coords` and `--discdate` arguments and make sure your `settings.ini` file is updated.

 - `download_atlas_lc.py 2019vxm -o` - downloads full SN 2019vxm light curve (and saves & overwrites any old light curves)
 - `download_atlas_lc.py 2019vxm -o -l 100` - downloads SN 2019vxm light curve with a lookback time of 100 days (and saves & overwrites any old light curves)